vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 cleaning I'd like to tackle one-off and then maybe set a cadence for them such as a quarterly or annual cadence.
 These include:

-- [ ] Targeting for 2024-06: Full vacuuming
+- [x] DONE 2024-05-18: Bedroom vacuuming
-- [ ] Targeting for 2024-06: Cleaning of hard-to-reach areas (area under stove, crevices in kitchen, etc.)
+- [x] DONE 2024-04 and 2024-05: Cleaning of hard-to-reach areas (area under stove, crevices in kitchen, etc.) (there are more to add in in the future but this is a good enough start)

 ## Devops/server maintenance work in 2024